shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 Explore the Publish App by clicking on the items on the left side of the tree.
 You'll notice that the items to be acted upon, when selected, allow you to enter a description of what is being published.
 You can also take a screenshot to be associated with the item by clicking the camera icon on the right.

 When you are ready, click the **Publish** button in the bottom right corner to publish the current work file and the teapot geometry.
-Once complete, you can browse to the Teapot Asset in Shotgun to verify that the publish completed successfully.
+Once complete, you can browse to the Teapot Asset in {% include product %} to verify that the publish completed successfully.

 {% include figure src="./images/tutorial/image_19.png" %}